aptos-labs/aptos-core/docker/compose/aptos-node/README.md

 # Using Aptos Node docker
 ## Start Aptos Node as test mode
 1. Install Docker and Docker-Compose, Aptos CLI.
-2. Create a directory for your Aptos node composition. e.g.
+2. Create a directory for your Aptos node composition.
+For convenience, place the Aptos CLI (`aptos`) in that directory.
     ```
     export WORKSPACE=testnet
     mkdir ~/$WORKSPACE